harmonydata/hackathon/ux-design-for-better-comprehension.md

 ![image](https://github.com/nlutala/hackathon/assets/87072306/e5b9d8c3-4f2c-4c50-a06a-2d01e3d4a894)

-#### Sorting by the study (or PDF)
-In this feature, the end user can choose the base PDF to compare the other PDFs to.
-We imagine that this would be a dropdown menu showing the PDFs the user has uploaded to harmony.

 #### Search Keywords
 In this filter, we imagine that the end user can start typing a word that they would like to look for in the matches and be able to see matches related to that word.